 Each County employee shall be responsible for the care, maintenance, proper use, and upkeep of any County equipment assigned to him/her.
+In the event County issued equipment is lost or stolen, the employee assigned to that equipment shall reimburse the County the amount it costs for replacement of that equipment.
 County employees shall only use equipment, tools, and other County property that they are authorized to use.
 Personal use of county equipment, supplies, tools, and any other county property is not permitted and may result in discipline up to and including termination.
 Improper use may subject you to criminal prosecution.